Alice Dunbar Nelson: Personal life

 Their correspondence revealed tensions about the sexual freedoms of men and women.
-Before their marriage, Paul told Alice that she kept him from "yielding to temptations", a clear reference to sexual liaisons.
-In a letter from March 6, 1896, Paul attempted to instigate jealousy in Alice by talking about a woman he had met in Paris.
+Before their marriage, Paul told Alice that she kept him from "yielding to temptations," a reference to sexual liaisons.
+In a letter from March 6, 1896, Paul may have attempted to instigate jealousy in Alice by talking about a woman he had met in Paris.
 However, Alice failed to respond to these attempts and continued to maintain an emotional distance from Paul.
-In 1898, after corresponding for a few years, Alice ended up moving to Washington, DC to join Paul Laurence Dunbar and they secretly eloped in 1898.
-Their marriage proved stormy, exacerbated by Dunbar's declining health due to tuberculosis, alcoholism developed from doctor-prescribed whiskey consumption, and depression.
-Before their marriage, Paul raped Alice, which he later blamed on his alcoholism.
-Alice would later forgive him for this behavior.
-Paul would often beat Alice, which was public knowledge.
+In 1898, after corresponding for a few years, Alice moved to Washington, D.C. to join Paul Laurence Dunbar and they secretly eloped in 1898.
+Their relationship, as documented in their letters, reflected both deep affection and significant emotional strain.
+Dunbar-Nelson often found herself navigating the tension between her intellectual independence and the expectations placed on her as a wife, particularly as a Black woman in the late 19th century.
+Paul Laurence Dunbar’s struggles with alcoholism, depression, and possessiveness contributed to the deterioration of their marriage.
+Their correspondence offers insight into the emotional and social pressures that shaped their union and its eventual breakdown.
+Prior to their marriage, Paul raped Alice, which he later blamed on his alcoholism.
+Alice eventually forgave him for this behavior.
+However, their relationship characterized by many instances of physical abuse by Paul which was public knowledge.
 In a later message to Dunbar's earliest biographer, Alice said, "He came home one night in a beastly condition.
 I went to him to help him to bed—and he behaved as your informant said, disgracefully."
 She also claimed to have been "ill for weeks with peritonitis brought on by his kicks."
-In 1902, after he beat her nearly to death, she left him.
-He was reported to also have been disturbed by her lesbian affairs.
-The pair separated in 1902 but were never divorced before Paul Dunbar's death in 1906.
+In 1902, after he nearly beat her to death, she left him.
+There is evidence that Dunbar-Nelson’s close relationships with women, including her emotional and romantic connections, may have contributed to tensions in their marriage.They never resumed companionate living, but also never divorced before Paul Dunbar's death in 1906.

+After Paul Dunbar's death, Dunbar-Nelson formed a significant relationship with Edwina Kruse, an educator and fellow advocate for African American rights.
+This relationship, while not widely documented, influenced Dunbar-Nelson’s later writing and intellectual engagement.
+In her unpublished novel This Lofty Oak, Dunbar-Nelson explored themes of love, respectability, and identity, which were informed by her personal experiences.

-Alice then moved to Wilmington, Delaware and taught at Howard High School for more than a decade.
-During this period, she also taught summer sessions at State College for Colored Students (the predecessor of Delaware State University) and at the Hampton Institute.
+In 1902, after leaving Paul Dunbar, Alice moved to Wilmington, Delaware, where she rebuilt her personal and professional life.
+She began teaching at Howard High School, a role she would hold for over a decade.
+During this period, she also taught summer sessions at State College for Colored Students (the predecessor of Delaware State University) and the Hampton Institute.
 In 1907, she took a leave of absence from her Wilmington teaching position and enrolled at Cornell University, returning to Wilmington in 1908.